lmitechnologies/Gadget_Inspection_Template/README.md

 Along with messages, it is important that images can get communicated between services.
 The sensor needs to be able to send the image it receives to the pipeline, the data, the Gadget App needs access to the annotated pipeline result, the data manager needs access to all images so it can clean up old files and the GoFactory services need access to all images so it can send them to GoFactory.

 This communication is done using docker volumes.
 Specifically two volumes **inline-storage** and **offline-storage**.
 These volumes are mounted to the relevant containers. **inline-storage** is used for image communication between the sensor, pipeline, and gadget app. **inline-storage** is intended to be kept small, the images inside don't exist for very long. **offline-storage** is where images are archived.
-It is the data manager's responsibility to move images from **inline-storage** to **offline-storage**.
+It si the data manager's responsibility to move images from **inline-storage** to **offline-storage**.
 GoFactory services are only interested in archived images so they need the **offline-storage** volume mounted.

 The volumes need to be mounted to a specific location inside the container for the service to have access to them.
 By default this location is **/app/data** (with one exception).
 This is fine as long as the container definition include something like this: